-GAMMA FUNCTION

-Defines the base gamma power curve used when the base gamma table value is set to Gamma Function.
+- GAMMA FUNCTION-Defines the base gamma power curve used when the base gamma table value is set to Gamma Function.
 This value, combined with gamma slope setting determines the base gamma table to be used as the custom base table.
-The curve is generally a power curve with a small linear segment at the bottom defined by the slope.

-GAMMA SLOPE

-This control defines a slope to be used for the base custom gamma table for a small section at the bottom of the curve.
+The curve is generally a power curve with a small linear segment at the bottom defined by the slope. - GAMMA SLOPE-This control defines a slope to be used for the base custom gamma table for a small section at the bottom of the curve.
 This slope can be used to bring in or out the low level blacks in the image.
 This slope combined with the gamma function, define the custom gamma table.

-DETAIL SETTINGS - Submenu
+DETAIL SETTINGS-Submenu

 Adjusts the sharpness of the image.
-Setting detail above the halfway point can introduce 'noise' in the image.
+Setting detail above the halfway point can introduce noise in the image.
 Lower settings can improve a noisy signal.

-• DETAIL

-Adjust the sharpness of the image.
+- DETAIL-Adjust the sharpness of the image.
 Setting detail above the halfway-point can introduce noise in the image.
 Lower settings can improve a noisy signal.
-This command does not take effect unless the minimum change required in the Detail Threshold control is reached.

-TEXTURE ENHANCEMENT

-Applies texture detail enhancement based on adaptive horizontal, vertical, and diagonal large edge and small edge enhancement processes.

-DETAIL THRESHOLD

-Selects a filter sensitivity to noise.
-A higher value may improve noisy sources especially for higher settings of detail.

-• DETAIL OVERSHOOT

-Minimizes ringing on the enhanced edges detail and texture effects.

-SPLIT SCREEN

-Allows a snap shot of the main image to be presented on the right side of the screen to allow evaluation of advanced image processing features.
+This command does not take effect unless the minimum change required in the Detail Threshold control is reached. - TEXTURE ENHANCEMENT-Applies texture detail enhancement based on adaptive horizontal, vertical, and diagonal large edge and small edge enhancement processes. - DETAIL THRESHOLD-Selects a filter sensitivity to noise.
+A higher value may improve noisy sources especially for higher settings of detail. - DETAIL OVERSHOOT-Minimizes ringing on the enhanced edges detail and texture effects. - SPLIT SCREEN-Allows a snap shot of the main image to be presented on the right side of the screen to allow evaluation of advanced image processing features.
 All resizing controls are honoured on both images; however, image processing controls only happen on the left side image.
-Changing inputs, channels or test patterns will disable this control.
+Changing inputs, channels or test patterns disables this control.

 NOTE: PIP and Tiling operation must be disabled prior to enabling this control.

-NOISE REDUCTION SETTINGS - Submenu

-NOISE REDUCTION
+NOISE REDUCTION SETTINGS-Submenu

-Selects a filter sensitivity to noise.
-A higher value may improve noisy sources, but it will soften the image.
+- NOISE REDUCTION-Selects a filter sensitivity to noise.
+A higher value may improve noisy sources, but it softens the image. - BLOCK ARTIFACT REDUCTION-Locates and reduces block edges produced by discrete cosine transform (DCT) based compression processing. - MOSQUITO NOISE REDUCTION-Reduces mosquito artifacts around sharp edges in DCT based compression by dynamically adapting to image content.

-BLOCK ARTIFACT REDUCTION

-Locates and reduces block edges produced by discrete cosine transform (DCT) based compression processing.

-MOSQUITO NOISE REDUCTION

-Reduces mosquito artifacts around sharp edges in DCT based compression by dynamically adapting to image content.

-SPLIT SCREEN

-Provides a snap shot of the main image to be presented on the right side of your screen to allow evaluation of advanced image processing features.
+• SPLIT SCREEN-Provides a snap shot of the main image to be presented on the right side of your screen to allow evaluation of advanced image processing features.
 All resizing controls and input card features; such as color/tint etc, are honoured on both images.
 However; image processing controls such as the detail-texture, noise reduction and adaptive contrast features, only occur to the left side image.
 Changing inputs, channels or test patterns will disable this control.

 NOTE: PIP operation must be disabled prior to enabling this control.